JohnElysian/evejs/README.md

 Note: This GitHub is V9 of Eve.JS. i'm proud of it.

-a lovely guy named Farmer has started updating eve.js, presently at V11, You can find these on discord!
+A hero/lovely guy named Farmer has started updating eve.js, presently at V11, You can find these on discord!

 this repo wont be updated -- or supported!
-However, is fully working. you can fight rats, mine, try out all the ships, explore the universe :)
+However, it is working for what it is! you can fight rats, mine, time dilation, try out all the ships, explore the universe :)

 thank you to Icey, deer_hunter & myself for this project existing today :)

-Note: CCP have issued a DMCA against eve.js before, this repo may vanish at any time.
+CCP have issued a DMCA against eve.js before, this repo may vanish at any time.